plonzari/blog/_posts/2020-11-18-The-Reagans.markdown

 ---
 layout: post
-title: The Social Dilemma
+title: The Reagans
 date:   2020-11-18T10:51:45+00:00
 author: plonzari
+categories:
-categories: film
+            - film
+            - politics
 ---

 Some thoughts concerning the documentary <em> The Reagans</em> from Showtime.